Open Source · Self-Hosted

 fully under your control.

-Lightweight personal AI assistant (~23k LOC).
-Chat via Telegram or Discord, run coding agent teams, schedule jobs, sandbox commands in containers, approve risky actions — all from one tiny self-hosted service.
+Lightweight personal AI assistant.
+Chat via Telegram or Discord, delegate coding tasks to Claude / Codex / Kimi CLIs, schedule jobs, approve risky actions — all from one tiny self-hosted service.

 Get Started View Docs GitHub